BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 **What do I expect:**
 * A friendly yet professional attitude
 * Ability to perform high-quality research and publish worthwhile contributions
-* Strong self-motivation skills, the ability to 'push' projects
+* Strong self-motivation skills and the ability to 'push' projects
-* Attendance and presentations at conferences
+* Attendance to and engaging presentations at conferences
 * Completion of degree requirements with high course marks

 ## Contacting Me